 Christmas table decorations - 7 December

-Everyone had such a good time that a similar type of activity may be arranged for Easter.
+Everyone had such a good time that a similar type of activity may be arranged in the future.